 Stage one was a double-blind crossover study with real and sham treatments of 13 sessions over four weeks; stage two was an open-label study where the same treatments were administered in 10 sessions as follow-up treatments.

-Results of the study showed a stronger improvement on all assessments, including MOCA scores, a brief 30-question test used to detect cognitive impairment and ADAS-cog scores.
+Results of the study showed a stronger improvement on all assessments, including Montreal Cognitive Assessment (MOCA) scores, a brief 30-question test used to detect cognitive impairment and ADAS-cog scores.
 The findings were published in the Journal of Experimental Neuroscience.

 Additionally, the potential effect of rTMS in enhancing apathy and working memory in Alzheimer’s patients is being evaluated in two trials.
 Apathy is defined as lack of interest, enthusiasm, or concern.